-The department will review the alternative apportionment request and issue a decision.
-This decision will be in the form of a letter.
-Taxpayers may appeal a denial of their alternative apportionment petition to Oregon Tax Court as provided in ORS 305.275.
+We will review the alternative apportionment request and issue a decision letter.

+If your alternative apportionment petition is denied, you may appeal the denial of your petition to Oregon Tax Court as provided in ORS 305.275.

-If your alternative apportionment petition is approved you'll have the opportunity to amend your returns under the normal statute of limitations.
-The approval of your alternative apportionment petition will remain in effect unless and until the department revokes the alternative apportionment petition during audit or you file a new alternative apportionment petition and receive the department's approval of the new proposal.
+If your alternative apportionment petition is approved, you may amend your returns within the normal statute of limitations.
+The approval of your petition will remain in effect unless and until we revoke it during audit or you file a new petition and receive our approval of the new proposal.

-Allow at least 6 months for the department to make a determination.
+Allow at least 6 months for us to make a determination.
 Also, note that all petitions for alternative apportionment may result in additional review and documentation requests.

-Instructions part 1
+Instructions

-- Include a written petition for alternative apportionment with or separate from your original or amended return. - For administrative purposes, we prefer your request be made separate from your return. - If your request is separate from your return, skip to Instructions part 2 below and don't check the Alternative apportionment checkbox on your return. - If your request is filed with your return, you must check the Alternative Apportionment checkbox on the front of the return.
+- Your written petition for alternative apportionment can be submitted with your original or amended return (Method 1) or separate from your original or amended return (Method 2). - For administrative purposes, we prefer Method 2.

+Method 1 - Alternative apportionment petition submitted with your original or amended return

+- Check the alternative apportionment checkbox on the front of the return.
 Failure to do so could result in your request being overlooked.
-This box is to denote requests only and is not to be used after a request is granted. - The original or amended return must be completed using standard apportionment unless/until an alternative apportionment has been approved by the department.
+This box is to denote requests only and is not to be used after a request is approved. - Include a written petition for alternative apportionment with your original or amended return.

+- The original or amended return must be competed using standard apportionment unless/until an alternative apportionment has been approved. - Mail your petition to our normal return filing addresses.
+See "Filing checklist."

-Note: Taxpayers filing amended returns for 2015 or prior must use the form year corresponding to the tax year even though there's no Alternative Apportionment checkbox on the return.
-Taxpayers must clearly identify they're requesting alternative apportionment and must adhere to all other requirements.
-Determinations to these amended returns will take longer to process.
+Note: Taxpayers filing amended returns for 2015 or prior must use the form year corresponding to the tax year even though there's no alternative apportionment checkbox on the return.
+Clearly identify that you're requesting alternative apportionment by writing the words "Alternative apportionment request" at the top and adhere to all other requirements.
+Determinations to amended returns may take longer to process.